 The notion of context has been studied and problematised countless times in language and communication research (for reviews, see e.g. Duranti & Goodwin, 1992; Fetzer, 2022; Siegel, 2003; van Dijk, 2008, 2015).
 In this chapter I will attempt to review different meanings of context, how they are treated in various theoretical approaches and discuss the implications for SLA research and teaching.

 A traditional and common-sense view sees context as a container or background allowing communicative acts to be interpreted.
 The Merriam-Webster dictionary (n.d.) gives for example these two definitions of context [emphasis added]: ‘1) the parts of a discourse that surround a word or passage and can throw light on its meaning; 2) the interrelated conditions in which something exists or occurs’.
 One often reads that an expression should be understood ‘in context’ and that it might be misunderstood if taken ‘out of context’.
 Several authors also refer to Gestalt psychology to describe context as the (back)ground on which the ‘figure’ of the communicative event stands out (Bateson, 1972; Goodwin & Duranti, 1992; Kendon, 1992).
 From this point of view, the context is given before the communicative act, which is inserted into it in a more or less appropriate way and which can be interpreted by referring to the context itself.
 According to this perspective, one might thus say that the participants ‘find the context’ already there.
 The SPEAKING model proposed by Hymes (1972) was one of the first, and probably most influential, attempts to identify some standard dimensions for describing the contexts in which communicative actions take place.
-These are Setting, Participants, Ends and goals of the communicative event, Actions performed, Key (how text is delivered), Instrumentalities (channels of communication), social and cultural Norms evoked in a particular setting, and Genre (or text type).
+These are Setting, Participants, Ends and goals of the communicative event, Actions performed, Key (how text is delivered; in this chapter ‘text’ will refer to any coherent piece of oral or written discourse), Instrumentalities (channels of communication), social and cultural Norms evoked in a particular setting, and Genre (or text type).
 Several subsequent approaches have proposed other lists of contextual dimensions, more or less overlapping with Hymes’ proposal, but sharing the view of context as a set of situational features making the discourse contained therein more or less appropriate (for a review, see Fetzer, 2017).
 Even in research on linguistic pragmatics and the philosophy of language, context is often invoked as an essential element for interpreting communicative acts, their truth value and felicitous conditions, the reference of deictic expressions (Kaplan, 1989; Sbisà, 2002).

 Context can include physical-spatial aspects, such as the location, but also linguistic (the discourse up to that moment), social (roles, institutional dynamics, cultural values), psycho-social (identity, attitudes), cognitive (what is relevant for the participants, how they perceive the situation) and even neuro-biological features.
 These different dimensions of context are often depicted as concentric layers, with figures resembling an onion (e.g. The Douglas Fir Group, 2016) or as flow diagrams from macro to micro levels (e.g. Kersten, 2023).
 These different dimensions are intertwined with the temporal dimension, whereby different timescales act on different levels: for instance, relationships between two people may change within minutes, but under certain respects (intimacy, friendship, professional collaboration) this may involve days and months; changing social institutions, such as promoting an educational reform or establishing certain ideologies and values, may take years, even centuries.